 Today the Association caters for residents, descendants and friends of the people of Norway, Denmark, Sweden, Finland, Iceland and the Faeroe Islands.

 We celebrate Fastelavn, Norwegian National Day, and the June National Days.
 In December we celebrate Lucia and hold a Christmas party for the children.
-In September/October the Association holds a Spring Dance.
+In June we celebrate Midsummer with a bonfire.

 We understand that many Scandinavians often wish to re-experience the cultures and traditions that they have grown up with.